 The A55 is the main North Wales coastal route and is part of Euroroute E22 Trans-European Transport Network (TEN-T).
 It is also an important link, via county roads, for local towns and communities and provides a connection with the North – South A470 to south and central Wales.

-Founded in the 1950s and employing almost 350 people, Jones Bros has grown significantly in the last decade.
+Founded in the 1950s and employing almost 350 people, Jones Bros has grown rapidly in the last decade.
 It is currently working on contracts in various sectors including the construction of waste management facilities, highways, flood and marine defence and renewable energy projects around the UK.

 For more information about Concrete Canvas, visit www.concretecanvas.com.